TakeruYokota/PINNLFRG/readme.md

 The renormalization-group-induced effective action of the effective action of 0D O(N) model is represented by an NN.
 The physics-informed neural network (PINN) is used to derive the solution of the Wetterich equation.

 ## Usage
-To start the training, execute the python script:
+To start the training, execute the Python script:
 ```
 python3 pinnlfrg/pinnlfrg.py
 ```